Removing a Child from the Home of Prospective Adoptive Parent(s)

 • If it is determined that the caregiver did not meet the threshold criteria on the date the JV-323, Notice of Intent to Remove Child, is served, the petition that filed by the caregiver and that objects to the proposed removal will be dismissed.

-• If the caregiver was designated as a prospective adoptive parent prior to the hearing, the court will inquire into the progress made by the caregiver towards the adoption of the child since he/she was designated.
+• If the caregiver was designated as a prospective adoptive parent prior to the hearing, the court will inquire into the progress made by the caregiver towards the adoption of the child since they were designated.

 • The proposed removal of the child from the home of the designated prospective adoptive parent is in the child’s best interest.